luisbull/Udacity-02.Memory-Game/fend-project-memory-game-master/README.md

 ## Installation

 Go to: https://github.com/luisbull/udacity-memory-game.git
-Click on: Clone or Download.  (green color tab) Download Zip file.
+  - Click on: Clone or Download.  (green color tab)
+  - Download Zip file.
-Load index.html in browser.
+  - Load index.html in browser.
-Play the game
+  - Play the game

 ## How to play

 8 pair of cards are displayed randomly (16 cards in total) on a deck for player to match them

 When player click a first card:
-  -A card will be shown
+  - A card will be shown

 When you click in a second card:
   - The timer will start